-Getting from Salta to Atacama
+Getting from Salta to the Atacama

-The easiest and most direct way to get to Atacama is by taking a bus from the city of Salta to the Chilean city of San Pedro de Atacama.
+The easiest and most direct way to get to the Atacama is by taking a bus from the city of Salta to the Chilean city of San Pedro de Atacama.
 The bus is cheap, efficient and numerous bus companies make this trip daily.
-The very best part about this journey is it is actually an incredible sightseeing trip in disguise.
+The very best part of this journey is it is actually an incredible sightseeing trip in disguise.
 The bus will shuttle you comfortably up over the Andes and the views are utterly spectacular.
 There is nothing more exhilarating than the feeling of being dwarfed by the epic, mountainous spine, that runs the length of the South American continent, drifting by your windowpane.
 This is by far one of the most scenic and riveting bus rides you can take.

 The Atacama Desert